JohanL1bert/Todo-home/todo-node/README.md

 All field is required.
 If is not exist return status code 400 and message about field is not exist and type

 9. http://localhost:3005/notes/number all fields is not required.
 When you send request without all fields new fields will change and old ones remain

+# Additional: There may be some errors in the description